e-capi/chiliz-evaluation/README.md

 2. Produce an easy way to run and test the code for the reviewers convenience.

 ### Spin up a PG instance with Docker
+- Install requirements from terminal: *pip install -r requirements.txt*
-Running the main.py will create an instance of a PG database which will retain all of our data for this assesment.
+- Running the main.py will create an instance of a PG database which will retain all of our data for this assesment.

 ### Utility Module
 - This module has the table schema for the creation of the original tables that were given on csv files.